Resume Tips

 • Senior Individual Contributor (10-15 years): 10-15 years is appropriate

-• Executive/VP (20+ years): Full career history often included
+• Executive or VP (20+ years): Full career history often included

 What If You Have Employment Gaps?

 Gaps can complicate timeline decisions.
-Here's how to handle them:
+Here is how to handle them:

-• Short gaps (under 1 year): Stick to the 10-15 year rule, gap won't be as noticeable
+• Short gaps (under 1 year): Stick to the 10-15 year rule the gap will not be as noticeable

 • Medium gaps (1-3 years): Consider going back further to show continuous employment before the gap